cervoise/blog/certifications/SLAE/Exo4-Encoder.md

 # Insertion decoder

-No lets try an insertion encoder.
+Now let's try an insertion encoder.
 The idea will be to:

 - Take two bytes of the shellcode
 - Reverse the order